srian74/Srian/README.md

 #### March 2023 to November 2024 - Kognitiv Corporation (https://www.kognitiv.com)
 * Designed and implemented the corporate knowledge base.
 * Prepared the user-facing documentation on Kognitiv products.
+* Restuctured the static web pages containing the existing documentation.
 * Reviewed JIRA tickets and interviewed the SMEs to understand the product developments.
 * Reviewed, edited and published expert documents in the knowledge base.
 * Prepared the release notes for the biweekly product updates.